 In my opinion, Adobe Muse lacks many of the core features and functionality that you would need to manage your website.
 Adobe Muse is not a CMS (Content Management System) and using a CMS can add a lot of functionality to your site.

 From a design standpoint, Adobe Muse is awesome!
 You can create almost anything you want (regarding design) for your website.
 However, this is also now possible with newer technologies such as visual composer and other drag and drop website builders.

 If you were to use any new Adobe Software, you might want to be looking at the Adobe Business Catalyst as there are many more features and functionality built in.
-We recently read a pretty good review on the Adobe Business Catalyst by a fellow local marketing and web design company specializing in Folsom SEO.
+We recently read a pretty good review on the Adobe Business Catalyst by a fellow local marketing and web design company in El Dorado Hills.

 There are also a good amount of videos that will explain Adobe Muse in a much more hands-on review.
 One of those examples can be found here.

 If you have used Photoshop, Illustrator, or InDesign before, you will find Muse fairly intuitive.
 As with each of those other programs, you do have to learn to use the individual program itself, as all Adobe products have different commands and functionality.

 However, many things are also similar and intuitive and have that adobe feel.
 It is much easier to learn Muse if you already have experience using Adobe products.

 The main benefit of Muse is that it lets you create a website even if you have no coding experience, whatsoever.
 The only other way for a person who is not coding proficient to create a website is to use a pre-made template or website builder.
 However, it can result in a website that looks like a bunch of other websites online.

 Also, you may have the issue that your website does not do what you want it to, or look how you want it to look because it is being built with a constrained framework.

 Muse lets you build a website completely from scratch, with almost unlimited number of options, without having to know even the most rudimentary basics of HTML.